Royal Melbourne Philharmonic: Reputation

 In 1891, the orchestra members of the Philharmonic were said to be miming during the concert by George Peake, the appointed conductor of the orchestra.
-The Philharmonic was facing concerns by the audience in 1922 to 1935, as the orchestra did not play in time and in tune and there were no strict audience conducted.
+The Philharmonic was facing concerns by the audience in 1922 to 1935, as the orchestra did not play in time and in tune, and there was no strict audience conduct.
 This was because the musical ability of the members did not meet the minimum standard of playing the repertoire.

 In 1935, Bernard Heinze, the conductor of the Philharmonic, felt depressed due to the choristers' performance quality, as their vocal technique had not improved.
 This happened as there was a lack of community support and interest to participate in the choir, hence they were not able to attract the performers that met the requirement.

 The auditions for choir and orchestral members began to occur after the RMP signed the partnership agreement with the ABC.
-All of the applicants including the current members were required to do an audition in front of the committee and the representation of the Society.
+All of the applicants, including the current members, were required to do an audition in front of the committee and the representation of the Society.
 The Philharmonic regained a surge of popularity under the ABC's management by appearing on their TV programmes and events.

-After 1975, the popularity of the RMP started to decline due to the listeners demand that favour more of the chorale works which were regularly presented by the Melbourne Chorale and the University Choral Society.
+After 1975, the popularity of the RMP started to decline due to the listeners' demand that favoured more of the chorale works which were regularly presented by the Melbourne Chorale and the Melbourne University Choral Society.